 Stuffed Pastry with Swiss Chard and Feta

 At the time, there were three things that attracted me to the recipe: the photograph as mentioned earlier, Swiss chard, and store-bought pastry dough.
 As Uri points out, puff pastry is very difficult for the average home baker to make, so buying puff pastry is a great time-saving alternative.
-I like to make a lot by scratch, but puff pastry dough is out of my league.
-Buying it saves a lot of time and worry.
+I like to make a lot of food from scratch, but now puff pastry dough is out of my league.
+Buying it saves me a lot of time and worry.

 I love braised Swiss chard.
 This leafy green is not as soft and mild as spinach, or bitter and tough like kale.
-Plus, the colors of the stems are vivid and stunning.
-Swiss chard has a great balance of body and flavor.
-It is nice and green and not too bitter.
-Add a sprinkle of lemon zest over Swiss chard and this green vegetable really brightens up.
+It stands between the two in flavors and texture.
+I also love the vivid yellow and purple stems in rainbow chard.
+Swiss chard has a great balance of body and flavor that is not too bitter.
+With a sprinkle of lemon zest over Swiss chard and this bitter green vegetable really brightens up.

 More recipes with Mediterranean Feel